danielfilipealmeida/ArbutusEngine/README.md

 ## Work todo

+- Find what project functional methods where added and put them here
 - ZMQ IPC client and server example using barebone ZMQ
 - add documentation placemarks on all functions
 - implement IPC